 What will I be doing?

-The course is delivered in an intense, progressive, forward thinking environment by highly creative and caring staff who will guide you through the modules from day one to graduation.
+You’ll be studying in a progressive and forward-thinking environment where you’ll learn from highly creative and attentive teaching staff who will guide you from day one to graduation.

 Clients you could be working with during your studies here include:

 Marine Serre, Brother Models, Another Man, Crotch Magazine, Selfridges, House of Fraser, Heather Glazzard, Open Eye Gallery, Format International Photography Festival, Cottweiler, Frieze Art Fair, Attitude, Saint Luke, Ryan McGinley, Revolt London, The Face, Colliana Strada, Depop, Dazed, Sunday Times Style, jD and many more.

 We also have links with Sino Uk in China, opportunities in teaching and interning are available both whilst studying and beyond.